Mohammad-mo-02/Ethical-Hacking-Labs/README.md

 ## Objective

-To identify and exploit injection vulnerabilities within a controlled web application environment and assess their security impact.
+To assess input validation weaknesses within a controlled web application environment and evaluate the systemic risk posed by injection vulnerabilities.

-## Methodology
+## Methodological Approach

-1. Service enumeration using Nmap
-2. Manual payload injection testing
-3. Automated testing using sqlmap
-4. Vulnerability classification (CWE-89)
-5. Impact modelling (CIA triad)
-6. Mitigation strategy design
+Initial reconnaissance and service enumeration were conducted using Nmap to identify exposed web services and potential entry points.
+Manual payload testing was performed to validate injection behaviour before automation was introduced via sqlmap.

+This staged approach ensured understanding preceded automation, preventing tool dependency and reinforcing vulnerability comprehension.

-## Key Findings
+## Technical Findings

-- Input fields accepted unsanitised user input
-- Authentication bypass achieved using logical injection payloads
-- Backend database interaction confirmed via sqlmap automation
+The target application accepted unsanitised user input within authentication and query parameters.
+Logical injection payloads successfully bypassed authentication controls, demonstrating backend database interaction.

+Automated enumeration confirmed database schema accessibility under certain conditions.

+The vulnerability aligns with:

+- CWE-89 — SQL Injection
-- Vulnerability aligned with OWASP A03:2021 – Injection
+- OWASP A03:2021 — Injection
-- Classified as CWE-89

-## Security Impact
+## Risk & Operational Impact

-If exploited in production, this vulnerability could result in:

-- Data exfiltration
+In a production environment, this class of vulnerability can facilitate:

-- Credential compromise
+- Credential harvesting
+- Sensitive data exfiltration
-- Administrative privilege escalation
+- Privilege escalation
-- Regulatory non-compliance
+- Regulatory exposure (GDPR implications in EU contexts)

-## Mitigation Mapping
+Injection flaws are particularly severe because they collapse trust boundaries between user input and database execution layers.

+## Defensive Remediation Strategy

+Mitigation requires systemic correction rather than surface filtering.
+Recommended controls include:

-- Parameterised queries / prepared statements
+- Parameterised queries and prepared statements
-- Input validation enforcement
+- Strict input validation and output encoding
-- Least privilege database accounts
+- Principle of least privilege at the database layer
-- Secure coding review processes
+- Secure development lifecycle integration

+This exercise reinforced how minor validation oversights can escalate into systemic compromise.

 ---

-# Domain II — Malware Payload Simulation & Reverse Shell Infrastructure
+# Domain II — Payload Generation & Remote Access Simulation

 ## Objective

-To simulate attacker payload creation and remote access establishment in order to understand early-stage compromise mechanics.

-## Payload Generation

-Using MSFvenom:

-- windows/meterpreter/reverse_tcp payload
-- Custom LHOST and LPORT configuration
-- Executable binary generation
+To simulate the mechanics of initial compromise through payload generation and controlled reverse shell establishment, demonstrating how endpoint weaknesses can lead to remote command execution.

-## Listener Configuration
+## Technical Execution

-Using Metasploit multi/handler:

-- Payload matching
-- Reverse TCP listener activation
-- Session establishment simulation
+Using MSFvenom, a reverse TCP payload was generated with defined LHOST and LPORT parameters.
+A corresponding listener was configured via the Metasploit Framework multi/handler module.

+Upon simulated execution within the sandbox environment, a session was successfully established, enabling controlled command interaction.

-## Vulnerability Classification
+## Vulnerability Context

-- CWE-434 – Unrestricted Upload of File with Dangerous Type
+This scenario models weaknesses such as:

+- Unrestricted file upload (CWE-434)
-- Improper execution control weaknesses
+- Inadequate execution controls
+- Insufficient endpoint protection

+The focus was not on bypassing enterprise-grade EDR, but on understanding compromise mechanics at a foundational level.

-## Security Impact
+## Operational Impact

-Successful exploitation would allow:

-- Remote command execution
-- File system manipulation
+In real-world scenarios, successful reverse shell establishment enables:

+- Persistent access
-- Persistence installation
+- Privilege escalation
-- Lateral movement capability
+- Lateral movement
+- Data staging for exfiltration

+The exercise highlighted the asymmetry between simple execution flaws and large-scale organisational risk.

-## Defensive Controls
+## Defensive Countermeasures

+Effective mitigation requires layered controls:

 - Endpoint Detection & Response (EDR)
 - Application whitelisting
-- Antivirus with behavioural analysis
-- Restricted execution policies
+- Execution policy enforcement
+- Network segmentation
+- Behavioural anomaly detection

+This reinforced the importance of defence-in-depth architecture.

 ---

-# Domain III — Network Traffic Interception & Protocol Weakness Analysis
+# Domain III — Network Traffic Analysis & Protocol Weaknesses

 ## Objective

-To demonstrate how plaintext protocol usage enables credential interception.
+To analyse plaintext protocol behaviour and assess the risk posed by insecure service configurations.

 ## Methodology

-- Packet capture using Wireshark
-- FTP protocol filtering
-- Credential extraction from captured traffic
+Network traffic was captured and analysed using Wireshark.
+FTP authentication flows were inspected to determine whether credential material was transmitted securely.

-## Key Finding
+## Key Observation

-FTP authentication credentials transmitted in plaintext.

-## Vulnerability Classification
+Authentication credentials were transmitted in plaintext within FTP sessions, allowing extraction directly from packet capture.

+This vulnerability maps to:

-- CWE-319 – Cleartext Transmission of Sensitive Information
+- CWE-319 — Cleartext Transmission of Sensitive Information
-- OWASP A02:2021 – Cryptographic Failures
+- OWASP A02:2021 — Cryptographic Failures

-## Security Impact
+## Risk Implications

-- Credential theft
-- Privilege escalation
-- Lateral network movement
-- Business continuity disruption
+Plaintext protocol usage remains common in legacy infrastructure and poorly segmented networks.
+In environments lacking encrypted transport layers, attackers positioned within the network can harvest credentials passively without triggering authentication alerts.

+The risk multiplies in flat network architectures where credential reuse is common.

-## Mitigation Strategy
+## Remediation Strategy

-- Replace FTP with SFTP/FTPS
+- Replace FTP with SFTP or FTPS
 - Replace Telnet with SSH
 - Enforce HTTPS across services
-- Deploy VPN encryption
+- Implement TLS configuration hardening
-- Implement IDS monitoring
+- Deploy intrusion detection monitoring

+This exercise demonstrated how configuration weaknesses often pose equal or greater risk than software flaws.

 ---

-# Extended Offensive Modules (TryHackMe)
+# Extended Offensive Modules

-Beyond the core domains, this portfolio includes additional practical exposure through structured TryHackMe modules:
+Additional laboratory exercises conducted via structured TryHackMe modules included:

-- Host enumeration
+- Service enumeration and fingerprinting
 - Password cracking using John the Ripper
-- Service fingerprinting
-- Banner grabbing
+- Hash identification and attack strategy selection
-- Exploit selection validation
+- Exploit research validation
-- Failed exploitation handling and correction
-- Reconnaissance automation
-- Certificate transparency analysis
+- Banner grabbing and version analysis

-These exercises reinforced structured methodology rather than tool-centric execution.
+- Controlled brute-force simulations

+These modules reinforced a critical principle: tools are secondary to methodology.
+Each exercise was treated as a miniature engagement rather than a checklist task.

 ---

-# Bug Bounty Reconnaissance Simulation
+# Passive Reconnaissance Case Study

-A passive reconnaissance case study was conducted targeting publicly available infrastructure associated with Oracle Corporation under responsible disclosure boundaries.
+A passive reconnaissance simulation was conducted against publicly available infrastructure belonging to Oracle Corporation.
+Only open-source intelligence techniques were used.

-## Tools Used
+Activities included:

-- WHOIS lookup
+- WHOIS analysis
-- crt.sh certificate transparency search
+- Certificate transparency search (crt.sh)
-- SecurityHeaders analysis
+- Security header inspection
-- Shodan exposure enumeration
+- Exposure enumeration via Shodan

-## Key Observations

-- Multiple subdomain exposures
-- Missing HTTP security headers
-- Public service fingerprinting
-- Defensive infrastructure detection (Akamai edge protection)

 No intrusive scanning or exploitation was performed.

-This demonstrates understanding of:

-- Attack surface mapping
-- Passive reconnaissance strategy
-- Responsible disclosure ethics
-- Enterprise exposure assessment
+This case study demonstrated understanding of attack surface mapping, responsible disclosure boundaries, and enterprise exposure profiling without crossing ethical lines.

 ---

-# Ethical & Legal Compliance
+# Ethical Compliance

-All testing adhered to:
+All assessments were conducted:

-- Controlled lab boundaries
+- Within authorised lab environments
-- Educational licensing terms
+- Under educational licensing agreements
-- Responsible disclosure principles
-- No real-world unauthorised exploitation
+- Without targeting live unauthorised systems

-Activities were aligned with NIST SP 800-115 testing methodology and recognised ethical hacking standards.
+The objective throughout was skill development, not exploitation.

 ---

-# Strategic Value of This Portfolio
+# Strategic Competency Demonstrated

-This repository demonstrates:
+This portfolio reflects capability in:

-- Offensive capability grounded in structured methodology
+- Structured penetration testing methodology
-- Technical tool fluency
+- Technical exploitation fundamentals
 - Vulnerability classification literacy
+- Impact modelling using CIA triad principles
-- Defensive remediation awareness
+- Defensive remediation mapping
-- Ethical boundary discipline
+- Ethical boundary adherence
-- Professional documentation standards
+- Analytical reporting discipline

+The work bridges offensive execution with defensive awareness, reflecting an understanding that penetration testing is ultimately a risk identification and mitigation discipline.

 ---

-# Supporting Documentation

-The full academic report, technical evidence, packet captures, and structured appendices are included within this repository.
+---

+## Closing Reflection

+Security weaknesses rarely exist in isolation.
+They emerge from misaligned validation, configuration drift, and insufficient architectural layering.
+Through structured laboratory assessment, this portfolio explores how seemingly small technical flaws can escalate into systemic compromise.

+The emphasis throughout has been discipline, clarity, and defensible methodology.

 ---